 The fourth-party visibility gap is not a TPRM program failure.
 It is an architectural limitation.
 TPRM programs were not designed to map multi-tier supply chains or govern relationships they do not directly control.
 The visibility gap exists because the governance architecture does not extend signal routing and intersection mapping to the fourth-party layer.

 This gap becomes critical when a fourth-party failure cascades through a vendor relationship into the enterprise.
 The TPRM program assessed the vendor.
 The vendor's subcontractor failed.
 The enterprise bears the impact.
-The governance architecture had no mechanism to surface the exposure before the failure.
+The governance architecture had no mechanism to surface the exposure before the failure occurred.